-• Parents / carers are asked to inform the school about any allergies to food that their child might have.
-This information is obtained in the annual medical needs questionnaire.
-Teachers are made aware of these in the register and these are taken into account when food preparation /tasting activities take place.
-If children are unable to eat certain types of food alternatives are provided.
-If a child has a particularly serious allergy to a certain food e.g. peanut allergy resulting in

-- anaphylactic shock, all adults in the school are made aware of this and suitable precautions are taken. - Children who have particular medical conditions such as diabetes have their needs met e.g. they are allowed to consume sugar when experiencing a blood sugar low.
+- Parents / carers are asked to inform the school about any allergies to food that their child might have.
+This information is obtained in the medical needs auestionnaire.
+School staff are made aware of medical needs at annual transition meetings, via the register list and through the Medical Alert Handbook produced by the Medical Needs Coordinator.
+These needs are taken into account when children make lunchtime menu choices, in food preparation /tasting activities or when other activities in school take place such as Star Award tea parties.
+If children are unable to eat certain types of food, alternatives are provided.
+If a child has a particularly serious allergy to a certain food e.g. peanut allergy resulting in anaphylactic shock, their needs are also highlighted in the medical room and staff room.
+The school's approach to the management of food allergies and intolerances is outlined in the school's Food Allergy Policy which should be read in conjunction with this policy. - Children who have particular medical conditions such as diabetes have their needs met e.g. they are allowed to consume sugar when experiencing a blood sugar low.
 Staff are trained in how their needs can be best supported.